 Currently water expert in the land and water division at the FAO, she is the Coordinating Lead Author of the freshwater component for the UNEP Global Environmental Outlook to be published in 2019.
 Dr. Ania Grobicki served as the Deputy Secretary General of the Ramsar Convention from March 2015 to March 2017.
 Previously she was the Executive Secretary of the Global Water Partnership, managing the world-wide multi-stakeholder network and its global secretariat, based in Sweden.
 Dr Grobicki holds degrees in Chemical Engineering and in Economics, and a PhD in Biotechnology.

-President of the Board of WaterLex, former Member of the UN Committee on Economic, Social and Cultural Rights, He is co-editor of the book Contemporary Issues and Challenges, published in May 2014 by Oxford University Pres.
+Former President of the Board of WaterLex, Former Member of the UN Committee on Economic, Social and Cultural Rights, he is co-editor of the book Contemporary Issues and Challenges, published in May 2014 by Oxford University Pres.
 Professor Riedel has been appointed a Judge at The Hague Permanent Court of Arbitration and is the Swiss Chair of the International Humanitarian and Human Rights Law Academy (Geneva), Law Professor at the University of Mannheim.

 Former head of Global Programs Water Initiatives (SDC) for over 15 years.
 He holds a master in mineralogy& geophysics from University of Lausanne, a master in hydrogeology from University of Neuchatel and a European MSc. in environmental engineering and biotechnology from the EPFL Swiss, as well as a CAS in geological hazard University of Geneva.
 He worked previously as a scientific researcher for the EPFL, as director of a dams & deep boreholes project in Africa, as Chief of SDC Water Program in Central America and as Senior Water Specialist in the World Bank.